namirgarib/md-notebook/README.md

   Basic Markdown parsing using the marked package.
   No syntax highlighting, file handling, or advanced parsing yet—under development.

+### v0.0.2 (2024/10/23)
+  File operations implemented

 ## 💡 Contributing
 Feel free to fork this project, open issues, or submit pull requests.
 Any contributions that help improve the functionality without bloating the application are more than welcome!
 **NOTE:** This app currently uses the Electron framework during development.
-Due to unexpected bloat, we are exploring migrating to a lighter framework, such as [Tauri](https://tauri.app/) or [Neutralinojs](https://neutralino.js.org/)
+Due to unexpected bloat, we are exploring migrating to a lighter cross-platform framework, such as [Tauri](https://tauri.app/) or [Neutralinojs](https://neutralino.js.org/)